hazelcast/hazelcast-cpp-client/README.md

 ```

 The sample code creates a client, the client automatically connects to the cluster.
-It creates a map named "personnel_map" and puts the records inside it.
+It creates a map named `personnel_map` and puts the records inside it.
 It then gets all the entries from the cluster and prints them.
 ```c++
 #include <hazelcast/client/hazelcast_client.h>